kemckinnmsft/HOL3000/instructions-web.md

 	![Open Screenshot](/Media/dy6mnnpv.jpg)

-	>[!NOTE] You will see an event like the one below when the scanner completes the cycle.
+	>:memo: You will see an event like the one below when the scanner completes the cycle.
 If you see a .NET exception, press OK.
 This is due to SharePoint startup in the VM environment.
 	>
 	>![agnx2gws.jpg](/Media/agnx2gws.jpg)